altreact/archbk/README.md

-Instructions:

-Make sure that developer mode is enabled.

-  hold down the ESC and Refresh keys and poke the ower button at the Recovery screen press Ctrl-D (there's no prompt - you have to know to do it). confirm switching to developer mode by pressing enter, and the laptop will reboot and reset the system.
-This takes about 15-20 minutes.
-  Note: After enabling developer mode, you will need to press Ctrl-D each time you boot, or wait 30 seconds to continue booting.

 Things to be aware of before attempting to run this script:

   * As of now, this script is designed to run on the Samsung Series 3 ARM Chromebook, from within chromeOS.